nautobot/nautobot-app-chatops/docs/dev/dev_environment.md

 ### Invoke - Creating a Superuser

-The Nautobot development image will automatically provision a super-user when specifying the following variables within `creds.env` which is the default when copying `creds.example.env` to `creds.env`.
+The Nautobot development image will automatically provision a super user when specifying the following variables within `creds.env` which is the default when copying `creds.example.env` to `creds.env`.

 - `NAUTOBOT_CREATE_SUPERUSER=true`
 - `NAUTOBOT_SUPERUSER_API_TOKEN=0123456789abcdef0123456789abcdef01234567`
 - `NAUTOBOT_SUPERUSER_PASSWORD=admin`

 !!! note
-	The default username is **admin**, but can be overridden by specifying `NAUTOBOT_SUPERUSER_USERNAME`.
+	The default username is **admin**, but can be overridden by specifying **NAUTOBOT_SUPERUSER_USERNAME**.

 If you need to create additional superusers, run the follow commands.